mnadourOfficial/servier-data-pipeline-mna/README.md

 4. If tests pass, Cloud Build deploys the application code and the DAG file to the **Cloud Composer** GCS bucket.
 5.  **Cloud Composer (Airflow)** automatically detects the new DAG and schedules it for execution.

+### Deployment Workflow
+* Merge Requests (MRs) are the key to this process.
+When an MR is accepted and merged into a branch, it automatically kicks off a deployment to its corresponding environment.

+* Automated testing is a critical part of each stage, ensuring that code is stable and bug-free before moving forward.

+* Manual validation gates are used between environments to provide a final, human review.
+This is an important step before promoting code from staging to production.

 ### Step-by-Step Deployment Setup

 1.  **GCP Prerequisites**: